 By Taylor Johnson

 The phone rings.
-A request for a fumigated container for cocoa beans comes through from the Cocoa Marketing Company, one of Safmarine’s biggest customers in Ghana.
+A request for a fumigated container for cocoa beans comes through from the Cocoa Marketing Company, one of Maersk’s biggest customers in Ghana.
 In that moment, Antonio Foli knows exactly which container is needed and available for that type of cocoa bean.
 But the process of finding the right container doesn’t stop there, determining the destination is also extremely important.

 Foli soon realises that this process is dangerously time consuming and more communication with the customer is necessary.

 “The cocoa bean is fragile, it requires care and a deep understanding of its properties.
 Putting in extra effort in the communication with my customer has been vital to our relationship,” says Foli.